unconst/BitTensor/README.md

 We begin by defining our network problem.
 The global objective for the entire network, *L* is a summation over each local objective *L* = Σ Li.
 Our goal is to incent each component towards optimizing this global loss function. i.e. towards minimizing *L*.

 To do this, we first augment our global loss with a stake vector *S*, e.g. *L* = *S* ◦ *L* such that the global loss function is scaled towards computers holding stake.
-This binds the concept of value into the network training process -- attaching more stake towards a loss function directly changes the incentive scheme.
+This binds the concept of value into the network training process -- attaching more stake towards a loss function directly changes the objective function.

 Stake quantities are represented in the form of a digital token using a decentralized compute and storage network known as a blockchain.
 The tokens can be transferred and bought by computers who wish to attain more power over the network.